Amitpnk/react-customer-app/README.md

 ## Sending Feedback

-You can drop mail to email address amit.naik8103@gmail.com or you can create issue
+For feedback can drop mail to my email address amit.naik8103@gmail.com or you can create [issue] (https://github.com/Amitpnk/react-customer-app/issues/new)

 ## Folder Structure